ignite-analytics/website/content/ignite-analytics/item4.en.md

 ---
-title: Follow-up.
-Track spend development
+title:  Track spend development
+keyword: Follow-up.
+color:  "#3C6FE9"
 description:
   KPIs and contract management provides you with all you need to systematically track spend, suppliers and contracts